tangxiangong/website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master of Computional Mathematics
+role: Student in Computional Mathematics

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: xxx University
+  - name: Lanzhou University
     url:

 # Short bio (displayed in user profile at end of posts)
-# bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include the numerical analysis and scientific computing for the PDEs.

 # Interests to show in About widget
 # interests:
-#   - Numerical methods for the imcompressible Navier--Stokes equations
+#  - Numerical methods for the
+#   incompressible Navier-Stokes equations
+#   semilinear time-fractional PDEs
+#   phase field models
-#   - Semi--linear parabolic equation
+#   semilinear parabolic equations
+# Maximal $L^p$-regularity of the time discretization schemes for parabolic equations

 # Education to show in About widget
-education:
+# education:
+#   course:
+#     - M.S., Computational Mathematics, Lanzhou University, 2020--2023.
+#     - B.S., Mathematics, Lanzhou University, 2016--2020.

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons